OSMLatam/OSM-Notes-Ingestion/README.md

   This is configured with a scheduler (cron) and it does everything.
 * Copy the note's data to another set of tables to allow the WMS layer publishing.
-  This is configured via triggers on the database, on the main tables.
+  This is configured via triggers on the database on the main tables.
 * Monitor the sync by comparing the daily Planet dump with the notes on the database.
   This is optional and can be configured daily with a cron.